microsoftgraph/msgraph-sdk-javascript/docs/CreatingClientInstance.md

     > Learn how to [create an instance of ImplicitMSALAuthenticationProvider](./ImplicitMSALAuthenticationProvider.md).

 **User can integrate any preferred authentication library by implementing `IAuthenticationProvider` interface**.
 Refer implementing [Custom Authentication Provider](./CustomAuthenticationProvider.md) for more detailed information.
-Want to use own preferred authentication library, for which one has to implement [AuthenticationProvider](../src/IAuthenticationProvider.ts) interface and pass in the instance of it as `authProvider` in [ClientOptions](../src/IClientOptions.ts).

 ```typescript
 let clientOptions: ClientOptions = {